scalarorg/simple-staking/docs/WalletIntegration.md

 account, such as available funds, and to propagate transactions.

 In this document,
-we present the interface that the Babylon staking dApp expects from a Bitcoin Wallet provider to fully integrate with it.
+we present the interface that the Scalar staking dApp expects from a Bitcoin Wallet provider to fully integrate with it.
-While we expect a wallet provider to implement all of the below methods, there is the possibility that a provider might not have access to all the data that the Babylon dApp requires.
+While we expect a wallet provider to implement all of the below methods, there is the possibility that a provider might not have access to all the data that the Scalar dApp requires.
 In the end of the document, we provide some examples on how this limitation can be overcome through the utilisation of 3rd party APIs.

 Integration using this interface can happen in the following ways, depending on the wallet provider:

-- _Extension Wallets_ should work with the Babylon technical support team to create a class that wraps their internal wallet API into the expected Babylon interface and integrate it to the Babylon BTC Staking dApp.
+- _Extension Wallets_ should work with the Scalar technical support team to create a class that wraps their internal wallet API into the expected Scalar interface and integrate it to the Scalar BTC Staking dApp.
   This way, when the user loads up the page in their browser, they will have the option to connect using the Extension Wallet.
 - _Mobile Wallets_ can develop a class that wraps their internal Bitcoin APIs.
-  Before the mobile in-app browser loads the Babylon staking dApp, an instance of this class should be injected under window.btcwallet.
+  Before the mobile in-app browser loads the Scalar staking dApp, an instance of this class should be injected under window.btcwallet.

 ## 1. Wallet Interface